7.2 Sampling Interface

 7.2.5 Global Sampler

 Other algorithms for generating samples are very much not pixel-based but naturally generate consecutive samples that are spread across the entire image, visiting completely different pixels in succession.
-(Many such samplers are effectively placing each additional sample such that it fills the biggest hole in the n -dimensional sample space, which naturally leads to subsequent samples being inside different pixels.)
+(Many such samplers are effectively placing each additional sample such that it fills the biggest hole in the -dimensional sample space, which naturally leads to subsequent samples being inside different pixels.)
 These sampling algorithms are somewhat problematic with the Sampler interface as described so far: consider, for example, a sampler that generates the series of sample values shown in the middle column of Table 7.2 for the first two dimensions.
-These sample values are multiplied by the image resolution in each dimension to get sample positions in the image plane (here we’re considering a 2 times 3 image for simplicity.)
+These sample values are multiplied by the image resolution in each dimension to get sample positions in the image plane (here we’re considering a image for simplicity.)
 Note that for the sampler here (actually the HaltonSampler), each pixel is visited by each sixth sample.
-If we are rendering an image with three samples per pixel, then to generate all of the samples for the pixel left-parenthesis 0 comma 0 right-parenthesis , we need to generate the samples with indices 0, 6, and 12, and so forth.
+If we are rendering an image with three samples per pixel, then to generate all of the samples for the pixel , we need to generate the samples with indices 0, 6, and 12, and so forth.

-Sample index left-bracket 0 comma 1 right-parenthesis squared sample coordinates Pixel sample coordinates
+Sample index | sample coordinates | Pixel sample coordinates |

 Given the existence of such samplers, we could have defined the Sampler interface so that it specifies the pixel being rendered for each sample rather than the other way around (i.e., the Sampler being told which pixel to render).